stef/klutshnik/man/klutshnik.md

 # DESCRIPTION

-klutshnik is a CLI client for an updatable threshold Key Managment Server (KMS) protocol.
+klutshnik is a CLI client for an updatable threshold Key Management Server (KMS) protocol.
 In this system the `client` interacts with a `KMS` - which stores securely and efficiently secret key material -, in order to decrypt and rotate keys for data that is stored in encrypted